GNOME/gjs/CONTRIBUTING.md

 Be prepared to accept constructive criticism on your code and to work on improving it before it's merged; code review comments don't mean it's bad.

+!242 is an example of a bug fix merge request with a few code review comments on it, if you want to get a feel for the process.

 Contributors with a GNOME developer account have automatic push access to the main GJS repository.